-So the dates are set, tickets are booked and I’m a ‘go’ for launch.
-And I’m more than a little nervous.
+So the dates are set, tickets are booked and I’m a go for launch.
 As some of you are aware, I took part in a clinical research study several months ago.
-In a collaborative effort between NYU and Yale, I underwent a series of extensive physical and psychological evaluations as well as MRI and PET scans of my brain.
+In a collaborative effort between NYU and Yale, I underwent a series of extensive physical and psychological evaluations as well as MRI and PET imaging of my brain.
 I have been invited to return and participate in two clinical studies for medications that are being specifically developed to treat the symptoms of PTSD, and am excited for the opportunity to contribute once more.
 Unfortunately, this means three more weeks

 Tomorrow – off to New York for my first round of PTSD-specific research medication.
-As nervous as I am, I feel so incredibly lucky to be able to participate.
 It’s been a very long road getting to this point.
-Thousands of miles travelled, extensive psychological and physical workups, brain scans…but it has been as validating as it has been exhausting.
+Thousands of miles traveled, extensive psychological and physical workups, a variety of brain imaging.
+However, it has been as rewarding as it has been exhausting.
 TEN MONTHS of planning and preparation.
-I have been taken off and put back on my medications FIVE TIMES due to false starts.
+I have been taken off and put back on medications five times due to false starts.
 I am fried.
 But here I am, FINALLY.
 After all this time, all the delays, all the highs, all the lows – it’s time.
 I am ready.
 I have

-(Original post on Facebook blog can be viewed by clicking here) The hard part is over, and I now have in my possession the remainder of my trial medication.
+The hard part is over, and I now have in my possession the remainder of my trial medication.
 I report back to NYU in just under a week for the final fMRI and to turn in my medication dosing diary.
 I feel…well, I feel great.
 Comfortable in my own skin.
 A feeling I haven’t had in a very long time.
-Is this the result of the medication or could it be the placebo effect, or just me being me?
+Is this the result of medication, could it be the placebo effect, or just me being me?
 Again, only time will tell.
 Whatever it is, I am giving myself permission to enjoy it. 🙂 I reported to CBI early this

 So I had one of those crappy starts today.
-After deciding to sleep in just a little extra today I dreamt of my sister – not really a nightmare, but emotional.
 I woke up, made myself a couple peanut butter and jelly sandwiches, then proceeded to spill milk everywhere!
 Soggy sandwiches and (argh!!)
 SOGGY PHONE.
 The speakers stopped working on my phone, but luckily I was able to take it apart and dry it out with a hairdryer…and it works!
 Whew.
 So I said screw it and chucked the sandwiches in the trash and am enjoying a plateful of buttermilk pancakes and a hot cup of coffee before heading out for one last adventure.
 Onward. 🙂